Circuit style workouts are a great way to inject a bit of variety into your routine.

-You guessed it, you do as many rounds as you possibly can until the timer goes off.
+Do as many rounds as you possibly can until the timer goes off.
 Working through those 5 exercises again and again, taking the rest time you need between each round.

 It’s simple, but it’s a good one for progression.
 As when you start to see the number of rounds you can manage in the same time frame increasing, you know you’re getting stronger.

 So whatever way you want to do it, keep exercising.
-And keep the Hussle going.